-In an increasingly participating and digital society, it is imperative for companies to promote social and environmental values, to become the spokesperson for what will go down in history as "the new philanthropy".
-Google knows this well, which is why it has been supporting Non-Profit Organizations for years through concessions and concessions through Google Ad Grants.
+In an increasingly participatory and digital society, it is imperative for companies the promotion of social and environmental values, to be the spokesperson for what will go down in history as "the new philanthropy".
+Google knows this well, which is why it has been supporting Non-Profit Organizations for years concessions and facilitations through Google Ad Grants.

-Currently it has already donated to more than 35,000 organizations in the world and there are many successful cases, such as Travel To Impact, GlobalGiving, MAD and many others.
-Let's go and see the features, requirements and benefits of this important program and discover the main changes introduced by Google on January 1, 2018.
+Currently it was already granted to more than 35.000 organizations worldwide and there are many successful cases, such as Travel To Impact, GlobalGiving, MAD and many others.
+Let's go now to see the features, requirements and benefits of this important program and to discover the main changes introduced by Google on January 1, 2018.

 Google Ad Grants: what is it?

-The basic idea is simple: free advertising provided that it is charity works, in support of the community and the environment.
+The basic idea is simple: free advertising as long as it is a charity work, supporting the community and the environment.
 The target?
-Grow non-profits by disseminating success stories and promoting user awareness.
+Grow nonprofits by spreading success stories and promoting user awareness.

 What are the benefits?

-It is not difficult to imagine the potential and the benefits of this facility.
+It is not difficult to imagine the potential and benefits of this facility.

-There are four main points: first of all, a budget that makes the difference: $ 10,000 USD per month of free advertising is undoubtedly an important amount, even more so if it is a non-profit organization.
+There are four fundamental points: first of all, a budget that makes the difference: $ 10.000 USD per month of free advertising is undoubtedly an important availability, even more so if it is a non-profit organization.

-Second, the quality and pervasiveness of Google: Google is undoubtedly the first search engine and allows you to reach millions of people in a few seconds; using Google Adwords for free means being able to take advantage of its algorithms and have the ability to manage your advertisements in a professional manner.
+Secondly, the Google quality and pervasiveness: Google is undoubtedly the first of the search engines and allows you to reach millions of people in a few seconds; using Google Adwords for free means being able to take advantage of its algorithms and have the ability to manage your advertisements in a professional manner.

-Google also means optimization in terms of campaign personalization and monitoring: it is possible to refine and customize your advertising campaign by selecting the place of diffusion and monitoring the results through Google Analytics, to always have detailed and updated information on its performance.
+Google also means optimization in terms di campaign customizationa and monitoring: it is possible to refine and customize your advertising campaign by selecting the place of diffusion and monitoring the results through Google Analytics, to always have detailed and updated information on its performance.

-Finally, Google Ad Grants simplifies the donation process, an essential element to power the engine of any Non-Profit Organization.
+Finally, Google Ad Grants simplifies the process of donation, essential element to feed the engine of every Non-Profit Organization.

 How to set up your advertising on Google Ad Grants?

-In general, Google Ad Grants is designed to meet every need and adapt to any kind of organization, whether small or large, regardless of its experience in the area of digital marketing.
+Generally, Google Ad Grants is designed to satisfy every need and adapt to any kind of organization, whether small or large, regardless of its experience in the area of digital marketing.

-For those who want to take full advantage of this incredible facility, the more generic AdWords option allows you to use all the tools to customize your advertising campaigns through the selection of different variables.
+For those who want to take full advantage of this incredible facility, the most generic option AdWords allows you to use all the tools to customize your advertising campaigns by selecting different variables.

-For the less experienced, and for those with less time to devote to it, Google also allows you to take advantage of the AdWords Express option; this does not require any kind of customization other than the selection of the reference target, a few lines of information on the type of organization and the definition of a daily budget: Google will automatically set the time and place for the messages.
+For the less experienced, and for those with less time to devote to it, Google also allows you to take advantage of the option AdWords Express; this does not require any type of customization other than the selection of the reference target, a few lines of information on the type of organization and the definition of a daily budget: Google will automatically set the time and place for displaying messages.

-Generally, for a Google Ad Grants campaign there are some simple guidelines to keep in mind: first of all, these are text advertisements, therefore the use of graphics or multimedia elements is not allowed; secondly, it should be noted that these are free ads and therefore placed in a secondary position compared to paid ads.
+In general, for a campaign with Google Ad Grants, there are some simple guidelines to keep in mind: first, it is textual advertisements, therefore, the use of graphic or multimedia elements is not envisaged; secondly, it should be noted that these are free classifieds and therefore placed in a secondary position compared to paid ads.

-As for customization, you can only take advantage of the keyword targeting option.
+As for personalization, you can only take advantage of the targeting by option keyword (keyword).

 Eligibility requirements: how to get the benefit?

-In order to take advantage of the subsidy, you must first apply to Google for non-profits.
+In order to take advantage of the discount, you must first of all apply to Google for Nonprofits.

 The eligibility requirements are different: first of all, belonging to one of the 50 countries where Google operates - on the official website you can find a complete list.

-Second, it is essential to have valid charity status; moreover, the mere existence of a website is not enough: it must have significant content, that is, considered as such by search engines – therefore, even in this case, some attention to SEO is necessary.
+Second, it is essential to have a state of charity valid; moreover, the mere existence of a website is not enough: it must have meaningful content, that is, considered as such by search engines - it is therefore necessary, also in this case, a certain attention to SEO.

-Finally, admission is subject to acceptance of Google’s certifications relating to impartiality and donations.
+Finally, admission is conditional upon acceptance of certifications of Google regarding impartiality and donations.

-To maintain eligibility, constant compliance with the mentioned standards and compliance with certain rules of conduct, AdGrants and AdWords is required.
+To maintain eligibility, the constant compliance with the aforementioned standards and compliance to certain rules of conduct, of AdGrants and AdWords.

-A footnote: governmental bodies and organizations, hospitals, schools, institutes and universities are not eligible, but their philanthropic branches are, if any.
+A footnote: government bodies and organizations, hospitals, schools, institutes and universities are not eligible, but their philanthropic branches are, if any.

 What changes have been introduced since 1st January 2018?

-The program rules were revised on 1 January 2018, with the aim of increasing the quality standards and providing greater clarity about the program and the eligibility requirements.
-Practically, this translates into a tightening of standards.
+The program rules were revised on 1 January 2018, with the aim of increasing its quality standards and providing greater clarity about the program and the eligibility requirements.
+In practice, this translates into a tightening of standards.

 What are the main changes?

-First of all, the bid limit of $ 2 per ad has been eliminated as long as you demonstrate adherence to a bid optimization strategy called “Maximize Conversions”.
-Through the latter, Google automatically sets bids through machine learning: instead of assigning a CPC (cost-per-click) bid below the market, as previously requested, the bid automatically adjusts in real time.
+First, it was eliminated the bid limit of $ 2 per ad provided that adherence to an offer optimization strategy called “Maximize Conversions” is demonstrated.
+Through the latter, Google automatically sets bids through machine learning: instead of assigning a CPC (cost-per-click) bid below the market, as previously requested, the bid adjusts automatically in real time.

-Of course, this has a fundamental implication: Non-profit organizations are now forced to optimize their AdWords account.
+Of course, this has a fundamental implication: Non-profit organizations are now obligated to optimize your AdWords account.

-Another important change concerns the minimum rate of 5% CTR (click-through rate), which is the percentage of clicks reached by keyword or ads compared to the number of views.
+Another important novelty concerns the minimum rate of 5% CTR (click-through rate), i.e. the percentage of clicks achieved by keyword or ads compared to the number of views.

-This threshold, initially required only for Pro accounts, has been extended to all applicants: if not reached for two consecutive months, the account will be cancelled.
+This threshold, initially required only for Pro accounts, has been extended to all applicants: if not reached for two consecutive months, the account will be canceled.

-Since the CTR is not static by definition but subject to fluctuations, this practically requires professional management of search terms and ads, in order to optimize queries based on your target users.
+Since the CTR is not static by definition but subject to fluctuations, this in practice requires professional management of search terms and ads, in order to optimize queries based on your target users.

-This translates into account optimization, also through the use of geo-targeting, i.e. making the ads accessible only in the most relevant areas.
+This results in a 'account optimization, also through the use of geo-targeting, i.e. making the ads accessible only in the most relevant areas.

-Although it is possible to re-create an account after its elimination, this would imply a major revision of the same and the pause of keywords with low CTR, and is therefore not recommended.
+Although it is possible to re-create an account after cancellation, this would imply a major revision of the same and the pausing of keywords with low CTR, and is therefore not recommended.

-Beyond the structural changes and new specifications required for advertisements, qualitative criteria have also been expressly introduced: first of all, the keywords must now necessarily reflect the primary objective of the organization and be specifically linked to the programs and services offered.
+Beyond the structural changes and the new specifications required for announcements, were also expressly introduced qualitative criteria: first of all, the keywords must now necessarily reflect the primary objective of the organization and be specifically linked to the programs and services offered.

-In addition, the use of destination URLs that promote hatred, intolerance, discrimination and violence is now expressly prohibited, and the purpose of charity has been made categorical, which must be exclusive - under penalty of the suspension of the account.
+In addition, the use of destination URLs that promote hatred, intolerance, discrimination and violence is now expressly prohibited, and has been made the purpose of charity is categorical, which must be exclusive - under penalty of suspension of the account.

 Viva Digital: our experience

-We at Viva Digital have had the opportunity to work with various NGOs, reaching the GrantsPro subsidy on several occasions and successfully managing their AdWords accounts.
+We at Viva Digital have had the opportunity to collaborate with various NGOs, reaching the GrantsPro facility on multiple occasions and successfully managing their AdWords accounts.

-We offer our professionalism to Non-Profit Organizations, the result of experience in this field gained over the years thanks to the partnerships obtained: we know how to handle the most delicate topics.
+We offer our professionalism to Non-Profit Organizations, the result of experience in the sector gained over the years thanks to the collaborations obtained: we know how to deal with the most delicate topics.

-If you are looking for a professional service for the AdWords management of your organization, do not hesitate to contact us!
+If you are looking for a professional AdWords management service for your organization, do not hesitate to contact us!